lean-dojo/LeanDojo/docs/source/troubleshooting.rst

 The most likely reason is your machine doesn't have enough memory.
 The amount of memory required depends on the repo you're tracing.
 For large repos, such as mathlib, you need at least 32 GB memory.
 If getting more memory is not an option, you can try a smaller repo.
+Alternatively, you can run LeanDojo in the low-memory mode by setting the environment variable :code:`LOW_MEMORY_MODE=1`.
+In this mode, LeanDojo will use less memory but cannot trace premise information.
 If your machine has enough memory but the process still gets killed, please check whether your Docker has access to all resources of host machine (see `here <https://docs.docker.com/desktop/settings/mac/#resources>`_).

 Interacting with Lean